 - If hired by a sub-subcontractor, send the notice to the property owner, the general contractor and the subcontractor.

-2) You Must File A Florida Mechanics Lien Within 90 Days From Last Doing Work (Warranty Work Not Included)
+2) You Must File Your Mechanics Lien Within 90 Days From Last Doing Work (Warranty Work Not Included)

 In some states, the lien deadline starts to count from the end of the entire construction project.
-Not so in Florida.
-Claimants in Florida must record their mechanics lien within 90 days from last furnishing labor, services or materials to a construction project.
-The 90 day period starts to count when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work or warranty work when determining this date.
-If you are an equipment rental company, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.
+This is not the case in Florida.
+Mechanics lien claimants in Florida must record their mechanics lien within 90 days from their own last furnishing of labor, services or materials to a construction project.
+The 90 day period starts to count when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work, punch-list work, or warranty work in determining this date.
+For equipment rental companies specifically, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.

-When recording your mechanics lien, be careful where you are recording.
-While most counties maintain county property records with the Clerk of Court for the Florida county, there are some exceptional counties where the property records function is delegated to a designated “County Recorder.”
+Also, when recording your mechanics lien, be careful where you are recording.
+While most counties maintain county property records with the Clerk of Court , there are some exceptional counties where the property records function is delegated to a designated “County Recorder.”
+If there is confusion as to where your mechanics lien is to be filed, it could result in your missing the deadline to file, and invalidating your lien.

-3) Know Who Does and Does Not Qualify For Lien Rights
+3) Make Sure You Qualify For Lien Rights

 Generally speaking, contractors, subcontractors, material suppliers, equipment rental companies, laborers and professionals have lien rights in Florida.
 Florida does not require that you have a written contract to file a mechanics lien, so contracts can be oral, written, express or implied.
 However, the following do not have any rights to file a Florida mechanics lien: